Want to sell Showit templates but don’t where to start?

 Since your Showit templates need to have a strategy in place that can work for more than one person—you’ve gotta make sure the layout makes sense and is easily customizable.

-If you’re designing a custom website for a client you can afford to wing it a little bit with the design because you’ll have their unique content to work with. <<< Templates on the other hand need a little more thought.
+If you’re designing a custom Showit website for a client you can afford to wing it a little bit with the design because you’ll have their unique content to work with. <<< Templates on the other hand need to work more generally with content from multiple businesses

 As part of your wireframing process, you also need to decide what the “branding” for the template is going to be and what imagery you’ll use in the template.
 You should also decide if you’re going to create any custom icons specifically for the template.

 When I say “branding” ^^^ I mean you need to decide which colors and fonts you’re going to use within the template.
-I personally like to keep a running list of past colors and fonts I’ve used in templates before so that I don’t repeat anything—but that’s up to you obviously ;P
+I like to keep a running list of past colors and fonts I’ve used in templates before so that I don’t repeat anything—but that’s up to you obviously ;P

 How to Add a Custom Font to Your Showit Website